VCGI/applications/cama-data/PRESENTATION_SUMMARY.md

 - Two records for one physical lot: the mapping record (`PARCEL`) and the billing record (`ADMINPARCL`) — only the billing record generates a tax bill

 **Speaker notes:** Keep this on screen a moment — it's the clearest single illustration of the whole redesign.
 More worked examples (condo stacking, multi-lot combination) exist in the full documentation if the discussion wants to go deeper.
+Note for later: this simple example is *why* Slide 14's parcel-definition wrinkle is easy to miss — `DWELLINGS` lines up cleanly here because there's exactly one `PARCEL` per `ADMINPARCL`.
 Source: `SPAN_PARCEL_GRANDLIST_MODEL.md` §6.2.

 ---

-## Slide 13 — What Act 170 Adds On Top: Dwellings and Classification
+## Slide 13 — Dwelling Units: The Legal Definition Is Now Settled

 **Content:**
-- `DWELLINGS` — confirmed not to exist today, anywhere: not in CAMA, not in the Grand List, not in the GIS layer
-- The bigger issue isn't the missing field — it's that **what counts as a "dwelling unit" isn't defined yet** (accessory units, basement apartments, mixed-use buildings)
+- The Tax Department published its own guidance August 13, 2026 — what was previously this effort's single biggest open definitional question is now resolved
+- A dwelling unit needs: its own separate entrance; habitability facilities (sleeping, cooking, sanitary); and — the hard part — to be **fit for year-round habitation** (adequate heating, weatherization, usable year-round plumbing, reasonable year-round access)
+- Explicitly independent of zoning/permitting, and of Homestead status — a camp can be declared a Homestead without qualifying as a "dwelling unit"
+- The guidance also confirms **CAMA, not the Grand List module, is the intended source** of this field — transmitted "as part of the existing CAMA upload"
+- Two things that phrase doesn't resolve: *which* upload channel it means, and whether a simple unit count can ever satisfy a test that requires a habitability *determination*, not just a count

+**Speaker notes:** Lead with the good news — this closes out a real, longstanding open question, and it's worth acknowledging that plainly.
+Then pivot to the "but": neither of the two things this raises (which channel; count vs. determination) is this workgroup's to solve today, but both are concrete enough to become homework items.
+The bigger, more strategically important wrinkle is next.
+Source: `SPAN_PARCEL_GRANDLIST_MODEL.md` §6.3, Tax Department "Dwelling Unit Determination" (Aug 13, 2026).

+---

+## Slide 14 — A New Wrinkle: Which "Parcel" Gets the Dwelling Count?

+**Content:**
+- The Tax Department's own guidance defines "parcel," for this purpose, as *"all contiguous land under the same ownership"*
+- That's the **old** definition — not the new "separate, sellable lot" `PARCEL` this whole redesign is built around
+- Read plainly: dwelling units are meant to be counted per **Administrative Parcel** (the billing entity), not the new mapping-purpose `PARCEL`
+- Works cleanly for the simple case on Slide 12 — genuinely unclear for a combined Administrative Parcel aggregating several underlying sellable lots
+- Act 170's dwelling-unit provision and Act 164's parcel-definition split don't appear to have been explicitly reconciled with each other on this specific point

+**Speaker notes:** This is the slide worth slowing down for.
+Frame it as "we want to flag this while there's still time to align both efforts," not as a criticism of either the guidance or the redesign — it's a natural consequence of two different pieces of legislation, drafted somewhat independently, both touching "parcel."
+This workgroup is arguably the only place positioned to actually reconcile it.
+Source: `SPAN_PARCEL_GRANDLIST_MODEL.md` §6.3.

+---

+## Slide 15 — What Act 170 Also Adds: Three-Way Classification

+**Content:**
-- Three-way classification fields (`NRES_RES_FLV`, `NRES_NONRES_FLV`, floor-area-percentage splits) have no analog today beyond a binary homestead flag
+- `NRES_RES_FLV`, `NRES_NONRES_FLV`, floor-area-percentage splits (`FLR_PCT_HS`/`FLR_PCT_NR`/`FLR_PCT_NN`) — no analog today beyond a binary homestead flag
-- Both are Phase 2 in the draft data standard — real, but sequenced behind the Phase 1 items below
+- Effective July 1, 2029, contingent on further legislative action — sequenced behind the dwelling-unit work, not urgent for today

-**Speaker notes:** This is a policy definition question for the Tax Department/Legislature, not something NEMRC or VCGI can resolve unilaterally — worth naming that ownership explicitly.
+- Ownership of the underlying policy question (what counts as "nonhomestead residential" vs. "nonhomestead nonresidential" in edge cases) sits with the Tax Department/Legislature, not NEMRC or VCGI

+**Speaker notes:** Keep this brief — it's real, but it's 2029 and contingent, and today's time is better spent on the nearer-term dwelling-unit and Active/Inactive items.
 Source: `SPAN_PARCEL_GRANDLIST_MODEL.md` §6.3, `VERMONT_CAMA_DATA_STANDARD_DRAFT.md` §4.5.

 ---

-## Slide 14 — Asks of NEMRC, as Grand List Steward
+## Slide 16 — Asks of NEMRC, as Grand List Steward

 **Content:**
 1. Export a universal Active/Inactive status field for every town, not just TIF towns *(the single highest-priority ask)*
 2. Confirm whether `ADMINSPAN`/`GROUNDSPAN`/`KIND`/`TYPE` can be originated or exposed by the Grand List module
 3. Confirm whether contiguous-parcel combination ever actually crosses town lines in practice
-4. Confirm the CAMA↔Grand List sync mechanism described on slide 7 is still current
+4. Confirm the CAMA↔Grand List sync mechanism described on Slide 7 is still current
 5. Establish a change-request process and typical lead time for adding new export fields
+6. **New**: the NEMRC Standard Import — a fixed, 24-field format that's very likely how *any* CAMA vendor (not just MicroSolve) feeds the Grand List — has no room for a dwelling-count field today.
+Extending it is a concrete, well-defined mechanical step, worth confirming NEMRC's openness to it directly

 **Speaker notes:** This is the distilled list from `OPEN_QUESTIONS_AND_NEMRC_ASKS.md` Part 1, in priority order.
+Item 6 is new since this deck was first drafted — frame it as good news, not a new burden: it's a concrete, scoped answer to "how would this actually work," not an open-ended ask.
 Source citations for each item are in that document if NEMRC wants the full context.

 ---

-## Slide 15 — Asks of NEMRC, as a CAMA Vendor (MicroSolve)
+## Slide 17 — Asks of NEMRC, as a CAMA Vendor (MicroSolve)

 **Content:**
-1. Adopt a canonical dwelling-count field, or confirm none exists and one needs to be built *(MicroSolve appears to be starting further behind on this than the other two vendors examined)*
+1. Adopt a canonical dwelling-count field, or confirm none exists and one needs to be built *(MicroSolve appears to be starting further behind on this than the other two vendors examined — and, per Slide 13, the field now needs to support a habitability determination, not just a count)*
 2. Include the schema-metadata tables (`EXP_DATADICT`/`EXP_CATEG`) in every future extract as standard practice
 3. Confirm the property-class field is always populated from the Tax Department's own code list verbatim